Satori

 This isn’t about being the “bad guy.”
 It’s about creating a culture where commitments matter and results are measured.
 They hold everyone accountable, including leadership.

-They don't need to be the smartest person in the room or take credit for wins.
+They don’t need to be the smartest person in the room.
 Their satisfaction comes from seeing the organization succeed, not from personal recognition.

-When everything's on fire (and it will be), they stay calm and focused.
-They don't pass stress down to their teams or up to you.
+When everything’s on fire, they stay calm and focused.
+They don’t pass stress down to their teams or up to you.

 What This Looks Like in Practice